sallyom/microshift-observability/manifests/sample-instrumented-applications/kepler/README.md

 ## Kepler on MicroShift in a RHEL based distribution

-This assumes MicroShift is running in a RHEL based machine and the OpenTelemetry Operator is deployed.
+This assumes MicroShift is installed in a RHEL based machine and the OpenTelemetry Operator is deployed.
 SSH into the virtual machine.